-2.28 million people travelled abroad to study languages in 2014
+2.28 million abroad for language study in 2014

 The agents’ view